-Jo Golub defends individuals and companies from accusations brought by the government, shareholders, competitors, and other companies.
+Jo defends individuals and companies from accusations brought by the government, shareholders, competitors, and other companies.
 Whether in the criminal context, SEC enforcement, or civil litigation between companies or individuals, Ms. Golub is often called upon to assist with difficult, high-stakes disputes involving claims of conspiracy, fraud, or other alleged malfeasance.

-Ms. Golub loves being in the courtroom fighting for her clients.
-On top of her two years of experience clerking for a federal judge at the trial level, she has gone to trial multiple times in both federal and state court.
+Jo loves being in the courtroom fighting for her clients.
+On top of her two years of experience clerking for a federal judge at the trial level, Jo has gone to trial multiple times in both federal and state court.
 If trial is the best strategy for the client, Jo is highly qualified and fully prepared to try a case to a jury verdict.

 Pro Bono Work